There are a lot of impressively large plant genera out there, but Schefflera (shef-LER-uh) makes for some stiff competition for most impressive.

 Remove all but the top 4 to 5 leaves and dip the base in rooting hormone powder.

-Next, plant the base into a pot of slightly damp soil and cover it with a clear plastic bag to keep high humidity in and retain soil moisture.
+Next, plant the base into a pot of slightly damp soil and cover it with a clear plastic bag to keep high humidity and retain soil moisture.

 Dampen the soil as needed and give the plantlet a gentle tug after 4 to 6 weeks have passed.